The Stone Alphabet

 James Ritchie studied at Edinburgh College of Art and has also exhibited widely in Scotland.
 He taught at Napier Polytechnic and the Sculpture Department of Edinburgh College of Art

-'26 elements arranged in horizontal bond on a sandstone carving wall topped by a carved ****. ***** form is unique, some multi-part, all abstract and centred on a horizontal line (with the exception of the largest element, a cog-like form, which drops below the others and goes horizontally into the wall).
+"26 elements arranged in a horizontal band on a sandstone curving wall topped by carved letters.
+Each form is unique, some multi-part, all abstract, and centred on a horizontal line (with the exception of the largest element, a cog-like form, which drops below the other and goes horizontally 'into' the wall.
+The rest follow the frontal vertical plane of the wall).
+A variety of surface textures, colours and types of stone have been used.
+Most forms play on the square / rectangle / circle motif.